tldr-pages/tldr/pages/common/step.md

 `step certificate verify {{path/to/hostname.crt}} --roots {{path/to/root-ca.crt}} --verbose`

-- Convert PEM format certificate to DER and write to disk:
+- Convert a PEM format certificate to DER and write it to disk:

 `step certificate format {{path/to/certificate.pem}} --out {{path/to/certificate.der}}`